Pathoschild/smapi-mod-dump/source/Adopt 'n Skin/README.md

 That's it!
 You're all set.
 (Customized options can be set in the `Config` file, as described below)

+# Incompatible mods:

+- **More Animals -** MA competes with A&S when trying to reskin and move animals around the map, and A&S covers the functionality of MA
+- **Reskin mods -** These mods compete with A&S when trying to reskin or adjust animals, and cause weird issues.
+A&S covers their functionality once the skins from these mods have been moved into the `AdoptSkin/assets/skins` folder.

 # Sprite names: